PineappleApplePinecone/Taxi-service_Project/README.md

 * Delete cars, drivers and manufacturers
 * Track all available cars and working drivers
 * Track your cars as a driver
-### Structure for future deployment
+### Structure of a projectt
-Project base on 3-layered architecture:
+Project based on 3-layered architecture for future deployment:
 1. Data access layer (DAO)
 2. Application layer (service)
 3. Presentation layer (controllers)